bianconif/cascara/README.md

 - Composition of the House of Commons, United Kingdom, 2022. ([csv](data/uk-house-of-commons-2022.csv)).
 Source: [UK Parliament, State of the Parties](https://members.parliament.uk/parties/Commons).
 Visited on 20-Nov-2022.
 License: [Open Parliament Licence v3.0](https://www.parliament.uk/site-information/copyright-parliament/open-parliament-licence/)

 - Life expectancy at birth, 2020 or latest data available (total, years [csv](data/life-expectancy-2020.csv)).
 Adapted from: [The World Bank, Life expectancy at birth, total (years)](https://data.worldbank.org/indicator/SP.DYN.LE00.IN).
-Visited on 10-Dec-2020.
+Visited on 08-Jan-2023.
+Note: trans-continental countries like Russia, Armenia, Kazakhstan, Azerbaijan, Georgia and Turkey are considered to be parts of both Asia and Europe.
+Consequently, each of these countries appears twice in the list, and the two records respectively indicate Asia and Europe as the continent the country belongs to.

 - The ten leading causes of death, United States, 2020 ([csv](data/top-10-causes-of-death-usa-2020.csv)).
 Source: [CDC/National Center for Health Statistics, Leading causes of death.](https://www.cdc.gov/nchs/fastats/leading-causes-of-death.htm).
 Visited on 14-Nov-2022.